topisark/reactive-ratebeer/README.md

 Frontend of a hobby project to rate beers with React 16.

+More or less built like a [PWA](https://en.wikipedia.org/wiki/Progressive_web_app) so can be added to the home screen on iOS and Android and should be responsive to different viewport sizes.

 Start locally: `yarn start`.
 Requires dependencies to be installed: `yarn install`.

 Unit tests: `yarn test`.